 Beginning around 32 to 34 weeks, special acu-points will be included during treatment to encourage the proper head-down positioning of the baby for birth.
 Also at this time, acupuncture treatment frequency will increase to weekly to help optimize childbirth.

 Acupuncture for childbirth support:

-For women who are ready for labor, acupuncture is a wonderful way to reduce the mother’s stress, tonify her vital energy, calm her anxiety, and increase the flow of energy through the body, to facilitate the natural processes in her body, and increase her chances of going into labor naturally, as well as encourage a healthy delivery.
+For women who are ready for labor, acupuncture is a wonderful way to reduce the mother’s stress, tonify her vital energy, calm her anxiety and increase the flow of energy through the body.
+This serves to facilitate the natural processes in her body and increase her chances of going into labor naturally, as well as encourage a healthy delivery.

 Acupuncture for post-partum recovery:

 After delivery, acupuncture assists the normal recuperative process.
 It can help stop bleeding and discharge, relieve backache and ease pain of the perineal area.
 It can also help to heal a Cesarean-section incision and hasten recovery from the surgery.